By Heather Endresen

 “One other reason for that is the capital availability is so prevalent, and raising a fund has so many regulatory constraints, that people just find it in some ways more attractive to just become a fund-less sponsor than to raise a private equity fund,” Slenzak says.

-In general, searchers are going after all types of industries, though there are some areas of interest.
+You may ask which industries are of the most interest?
 Yuan says, “Software and healthcare are the hottest right now in the U.S. Manufacturing and other business services are a staple for search funds around the world.
 Searchers tend to focus on businesses services rather than consumer and retail.”

 While the phenomenon is global, some areas are seeing especially high growth.
 “The biggest growth regions are U.S., Brazil, Spain and England,” Yuan says.
 “Asia remains relatively untapped.”